Royal baby watch: Fans set up camp

 Video

-The first royal fans have set up camp outside the hospital where the Duchess of Cambridge will give birth to her third child.
+The first royal fans have arrived outside the hospital where the Duchess of Cambridge will give birth to her third child.

 -